Lao An

 Lao An (劳安; born August 16, 1929) is a retired Chinese business executive who once served as vice chairwoman of the China International Engineering Consulting Corporation.
-She is the wife of former Chinese Premier Zhu Rongji.
+She is the widow of former Chinese Premier Zhu Rongji.

 Biography

 Lao was born in Changsha, Hunan, on August 16, 1929, to Lao Shaoji (劳绍矶), president of Changsha Branch of Fuxing Bank, and Hu Womei (胡沃梅).
 Her uncle Hu Yanling (胡延龄) was an entrepreneur.
 She has a brother named Lao Tefu (劳特夫).
 During the Second Sino-Japanese War, she studied at Dongkou National No.8 Middle School, where she met her future husband Zhu Rongji.
 Lao graduated from Tsinghua University.

 Personal life

 Lao was married to Zhu Rongji in 1956 in Changsha, Hunan.
 They have a son, Zhu Yunlai, and a daughter, Zhu Yanlai (朱燕来).